Industry trade groups still have ‘concerns’ with cyber reporting mandate

 Many industry trade groups that signed the letter have long expressed concern that the proposed definitions are too broad in scope.

-The letter is signed by ACA Connects, Airlines for America, Airports Council International, American Gas Association, American Public Power Association, American Water Works Association, Association of American Railroads, CTIA, Edison Electric Institute, Healthcare Information and Management Systems Society, Information Technology Industry Council, Internet Security Alliance, National Association of Broadcasters, National Association of Wholesaler-Distributors, National Electrical Manufacturers Association, National Rural Electric Cooperative Association, NCTA – The Internet & Television Association, NTCA –The Rural Broadband Association, Telecommunications Industry Association, U.S. Chamber of Commerce and USTelecom.
+The letter is signed by the ACA Connects, Airlines for America, Airports Council International, American Gas Association, American Public Power Association, American Water Works Association, Association of American Railroads, CTIA, Edison Electric Institute, Healthcare Information and Management Systems Society, Information Technology Industry Council, Internet Security Alliance, National Association of Broadcasters, National Association of Wholesaler-Distributors, National Electrical Manufacturers Association, National Rural Electric Cooperative Association, NCTA – The Internet & Television Association, NTCA –The Rural Broadband Association, Telecommunications Industry Association, U.S. Chamber of Commerce and USTelecom.